kyang6/llmparser/README.md

 ## Why?

-While LLMs are extremely powerful at parsing text, producing reliable JSON output is challenging.
+While LLMs are extremely powerful, producing reliable JSON output is challenging.

 LLMParser aims to solve this by enforcing a consistent JSON input and output format for classifying and extracting text with LLMs.